Foo Fighters drummer Taylor Hawkins dead at 50 | Times Leader

 LOS ANGELES (AP) — Taylor Hawkins, for 25 years the drummer for Foo Fighters and best friend of frontman Dave Grohl, has died during a South American tour with the rock band.
 He was 50.

-There were no immediate details on how Hawkins died, although the band said in a statement Friday that his death was a “tragic and untimely loss.”
+There were few immediate details on how Hawkins died, although the band said in a statement Friday that his death was a “tragic and untimely loss.”

 Foo Fighters had been scheduled to play at a festival in Bogota, Colombia, on Friday night.
 Hawkins’ final concert was Sunday at another festival in San Isidro, Argentina.